scamsniffer/scam-database/README.md

 # Web3 Scam Database
-This repository contains a blacklist of domains and address maintained by [Scam Sniffer](https://scamsniffer.io/?utm_source=database).
+This repository contains a blacklist of crypto domains and address maintained by [Scam Sniffer](https://scamsniffer.io/?utm_source=database).

 ## Blacklist